Campaign Aims and Messages

 Show voters the full results of the last election

-The clear votes for NONE in 2015 made it indefensible for you to delete those protest votes from your reporting of the election.
+The clear votes for NONE since 2015 are making it indefensible for you to delete those protest votes from your reporting of the election.

 In 2015, as before, you even reported the results for candidates who received fewer votes than the number of 'spoilt ballots', yet ignored the 'spoilt ballots'.